No Fee Unless You Win

 Florida laws are constantly changing, through acts by our state legislature and decisions by appellate courts.
 The personal injury laws in our state also undergo changes from time to time.
 Early in 2023, Florida’s laws governing personal injury and wrongful death claims underwent significant changes, which will have far-reaching implications for all parties involved.

-As a leading law firm specializing in personal injury cases, Hersh Kirtman Injury Law is dedicated to staying at the forefront of these developments to provide the best possible legal representation for their clients.
-At Hersh Kirtman Injury Law, we understand the nuances of these new laws and are committed to helping our clients navigate the complex legal landscape to achieve the best possible outcomes in their personal injury cases.
+As a leading law firm specializing in personal injury cases, Hersh Kirtman Injury Law is dedicated to staying at the forefront of these developments to provide the best possible legal representation for its clients.
+Our Boca Raton personal injury lawyer understands the nuances of these new laws and is committed to helping our clients navigate the complex legal landscape to achieve the best possible outcomes in their personal injury cases.

 Personal injury lawsuits are an essential legal recourse for individuals seeking compensation for injuries and damages caused by the negligence or misconduct of others.
 In Florida, recent legislative changes have drastically modified the laws applicable to personal injury and wrongful death claims.